Future Ready: Our New York State Reopening Plan

 Testing Administered in University Health Center by St. Lawrence Health System Since 8/1/2020.

 Note: The NYS Department of Health on 9/15/20 initiated a new NYS dashboard to include data effective from 8/1/20 and this dashboard, which originally had been from the start of classes, was adjusted to match the new NYS reporting for consistency and to ensure transparency.
-All known cases have been reported publicly and there have been no new cases of COVID-19 reported since 8/28/2020.
+All known cases have been reported publicly on both websites.

 Total Number Tested